 However, there’s a general discrepancy with the employees’ own opinion, as fewer of them (64%) believe they will have enough to maintain a comfortable lifestyle.

-4. Only 28% of big companies guaranteed health benefits to their retirees in 2019.
+5. Only 29% of big companies guaranteed health benefits to their retirees in 2020, US retirement statistics reveal.

 The surveyed firms have 200 or more employees.
-In a similar fashion, retirement statistics regarding healthcare show that 20% of the retired are “very sure” they are going to have enough money to cover their medical expenses.
+Similarly, statistics regarding healthcare show that 28% of the retired are “very sure” they will have enough money to cover their medical expenses.

 If you do that, you’ll get 25% less of the monthly amount that you were supposed to get.